 Most email marketing tools now have user segmentation and marketing automation.
 You can easily organise your followers based on things like their age, occupation, their stage in the buying process and so on.

-Once you’ve organised your audience this way, you can then send them the best possible messaging at the right time, with the purpose of taking them to the next level in your sales funnel.
+Once you’ve organized your audience this way, you can then send them the best possible messaging at the right time, with the purpose of taking them to the next level in your sales funnel.

 There we go, the 10 most common lead generation mistakes – or at least, the 10 I’ve noticed most often with the people I’ve worked over time.
 Take a look at your own lead generation strategy: what are your goals?
 Are you getting enough new leads on a regular basis?
 Which lead generation techniques work best and which don’t?